codingFerryman/Social-Sentiment-Analysis/readme.md

 │   │   ├── [bagOfWordsPipeline.py](./src/preprocessing/bagOfWordsPipeline.py) A simple bag of words tokenizer.
 This works with `bagOfWords2LayersModel`.

 │ │ ├── [pipelineMaps.py](./src/preprocessing/pipelineMaps.py) A mapping for tokenizers and their constructors.
 Currently this is only for transformer tokenizers.

-│   │   ├── [pretrainedTransformersPipeline.py](./src/preprocessing/pretrainedTransformersPipeline.py) A generic wrapper for reading the tweeter dataset for the pytorch or the tensorflow framework.
+│ │ ├── [pretrainedTransformersPipeline.py](./src/preprocessing/pretrainedTransformersPipeline.py) A generic wrapper for
+reading the tweeter dataset for the pytorch or the tensorflow framework.
 It works with `transformersModel` wrapper.

 ├── [tests](./tests/) test bash scripts or integration tests in any language are put here.

 ├── [trainings](./trainings/) Here the training of each model are stored to a specific folder.

 ## Dependencies

+To run the code on ETHz's HPC, please load the module as:

+module load module load gcc/6.3.0 python_gpu/3.8.5 hdf5/1.10.1

 See [requirements.txt](./requirements.txt).